 They are perhaps, too convenient: first-time climbers coming to Crane are often distracted by these diminutive cliffs, stopping here instead of heading farther in to the bigger, better stuff of the Isobuttress, Long Play, or Black Arches Walls.
 Many find out how hard and tiring the necessary techniques for climbing here are and then, too tired to carry on to the better climbing, lose their first "Crane" day to these short faces.
 If you are at Crane for the first time, climb these walls when time is short or as a final burn at day's end.

 Walk east, through the Boulderwoods, and continue along the BAW trail, which passes directly under the cliffs of first the Lower Measles Wall, then the Upper Measles Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Measles Walls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Measles Walls: